-U.S. nursing homes in hot spots see surge
+U.S. nursing homes in hot spots see virus surge

 Federal data cited by two long-term care associations this week show that the number of new cases in nursing homes bottomed out at 5,468 during the week of June 21 and has climbed steadily upward to 8,628 for the week of July 19, the last week available.
 That is a 58 percent increase that roughly parallels the rise in U.S. cases overall during that time.

-Deaths in nursing homes from covid-19 dropped sharply to 1,324 for the week of June 28 before leveling off over the next three weeks, according to the American Health Care Association and the National Center for Assisted Living, which represent long-term care facilities.
+Deaths in nursing homes from COVID-19 dropped sharply to 1,324 for the week of June 28 before leveling off over the next three weeks, according to the American Health Care Association and the National Center for Assisted Living, which represent long-term care facilities.
 But a rise in deaths usually lags several weeks behind an increase in cases, and officials are watching for signs of increased fatalities.

-On Thursday, Florida Gov. Ron DeSantis, a Republican, spoke directly to that issue, warning that more covid-19 deaths at nursing homes and assisted-living facilities may be on the way, even as total caseloads have begun to decline.
+On Thursday, Florida Gov. Ron DeSantis, a Republican, spoke directly to that issue, warning that more COVID-19 deaths at nursing homes and assisted-living facilities may be on the way, even as total caseloads have begun to decline.
 Florida has suffered a huge outbreak of coronavirus cases in recent months and has a sizable population of elderly residents.

 “Over the next couple weeks, I’m concerned of seeing kind of a tail where we start to see some of these long-term-care deaths,” DeSantis said Thursday at a forum in Tallahassee.